Darmstadt D-22

 The Darmstadt D-22 was a sports-plane of Germany, designed and built by Akaflieg of Technische Universität Darmstadt.

 Design and development

 The aircraft was designed by F. Fecher in the Akaflieg (academic group of flyers) of Technische Universität Darmstadt.
 It was a development of Darmstadt D-18, slightly enlarged, more streamlined and fitted with an inline engine.
 Thanks to strengthening it was better fit to aerobatics.
 Two were built in 1931.

 Just like the D-18, the D-22 was a cantilever biplane, with an upper wing placed low above a fuselage and ahead of a lower wing.
-Aerodynamic cleanliness and low weight were emphasisedin the design, resulting in a small aircraft with clean lines.
+Aerodynamic cleanliness and low weight were emphasised in the design, resulting in a small aircraft with clean lines.

 Description

 The D-22 was of wooden construction with cantilever biplane and oval cross-section fuselage skinned with plywood and fabric on parts of the single-spar wings, which could be dismounted and folded rearwards.
 The two crew sat in open cockpits in tandem, with windshields.
 The landing gear was fixed with a rear fuselage skid.
 The engine was mounted in the fuselage nose and drove a two-bladed fixed-pitch propeller.
 Fuel was supplied from a 100 L tank in the fuselage.